RayanMohamed/pcs_and_parts/README.md

 * pull updated version of the repo from github
 * after that you may need to clear laravel cache

-# TODO
+In this branch I have managed to do the following;

-* consolidate repeating code in controllers and views in one place.
+* added error messages for login and registration forms.
-* add error messages for all forms.
+*the registration form for the vendor was implemented with a email confirmation feature where they can not login until they confirm their email.
-* add proper validation for all forms.
+* added proper validation for login and registration forms.
-* sign up with google account
+* differentiated the roles into Admin/Vendor and Buyers *Admin dashboard has vendor and buyers management feature where the admin can deactive vendors
-* role ://
+* Created forms to capture the personal and business details of the vendors.